U.S. flag

 Introduction

-Though it may be challenging to pinpoint the definitive cause of medical error in certain situations, it is important to evaluate strategies that can be used to mitigate and prevent these adverse events from occurring in the first place.
-One such method is root cause analysis, which has been previously shown to reduce clinical and surgical errors in various specialties by establishing a quality improvement framework.[6]
+Though pinpointing the definitive cause of medical error in certain situations may be challenging, evaluating strategies that can be used to mitigate and prevent these adverse events from occurring in the first place is essential.
+One such method is root cause analysis, which has been shown to reduce clinical and surgical errors in various specialties by establishing a quality improvement framework.[9]
 This article will discuss the application of root cause analysis in medical error prevention and strategies for maintaining continuous quality improvement in the healthcare setting.

 Function

 The Institute of Medicine defines a medical error as "the failure of a planned action to be completed as intended or the use of a wrong plan to achieve an aim."[1]
-It is essential to recognize the differences between medical malpractice and medical error.
-An adverse event in a healthcare setting may be attributed to medical error while not meeting the threshold of malpractice or negligence.
-Medical errors generally result from the improper execution of a plan or improper planning of a method of execution.
-Medical errors can also occur during preventative care measures, for example, if a provider overlooks a patient's allergy when administering medication.
-Thus, the complexity of the occurrence of a medical error can range widely and manifest in any aspect of patient care, from admission to discharge and in the outpatient setting.
-It is essential to recognize that medical errors may occur without causing direct harm to the patient.
-Regardless, it is critical to evaluate the cause of all medical errors, whether or not the patient is harmed, and develop guidelines and strategies to prevent future occurrences.
+Recognizing the differences between medical malpractice and medical error is essential.
+An adverse event in a healthcare setting may be attributed to medical error and not meet the threshold of malpractice or negligence.
+Medical errors generally result from the improper execution of a plan or improper procedural planning.
+Thus, the complexity of the occurrence of a medical error can range widely and manifest in any aspect of patient care, from hospital admission to discharge, as well as the outpatient setting.
+Medical errors may occur without directly harming the patient; however, even in these instances, evaluating the cause of any medical error, whether or not the patient is harmed, and developing guidelines and strategies to prevent future occurrences is critical.[10][11]

-If medical errors harm the patient, they are classified as preventable adverse events or sentinel events.
-Sentinel events are preventable adverse outcomes that warrant urgent investigation to determine the cause of the error.[7]
+The Joint Commission defines a sentinel event as any unexpected adverse event "involving death, serious physical or psychological injury, or the risk thereof.
+The phrase 'or the risk thereof' includes any process variation for which a recurrence would carry a significant chance of a serious adverse outcome."
+Sentinel events indicate the need for an immediate investigation to discover the cause and develop corrective measures.
+Moreover, the Joint Commission reviews all sentinel events that have resulted in unexpected mortality, significant permanent harm, or severe, temporary harm requiring intervention to sustain life, which they require all member healthcare agencies to report.[12][13]
 These events are not only debilitating to patients but can also impact the livelihood of healthcare providers.
-It is important to note that sentinel events are unrelated to the patient's underlying medical condition and are attributable to improper medical intervention or improper technique.
-If a patient receives medication and experiences an anaphylactic reaction, it must be determined whether the reaction was due to the medication itself or the provider's failure to review the patient's allergies before administration.
+Sentinel events are unrelated to the patient's underlying medical condition but are attributable to improper medical intervention or improper technique.
+For instance, if a patient receives medication and experiences an anaphylactic reaction, clinicians must determine whether the reaction was due to the medication or failure to review the patient's allergies before administration.
 Thus, these cases must be critically reviewed to delineate whether or not the etiology of the error was preventable, which is often a challenging task.

-Root cause analysis (RCA) is a process for identifying the causal factors underlying variations in performance.
-In the case of medical error, this variation in performance may result in a sentinel event.
-A standardized RCA process is mandated by the Joint Commission to identify the cause of medical errors and thus allow healthcare institutions to develop strategies to mitigate future errors.[7]
-Despite its wide adoption in the business, engineering, and industrial sectors, its use in the medical field has been limited.
-It is important to note that the RCA process aims not to assign individual blame but to identify lapses in system-level processes that can be restructured to prevent patient harm and reduce the likelihood of future sentinel events.
+Root cause analysis (RCA) is a process for identifying the causal factors of a medical error that may result in a sentinel event.
+A standardized RCA process is mandated by the Joint Commission to determine the cause of medical errors and thus allow healthcare institutions to develop strategies to mitigate future errors.[13]
+Despite broad adoption in the business, engineering, and industrial sectors, RCA use in the medical field has been limited.
+The RCA process aims not to assign individual blame but to identify lapses in system-level processes that can be restructured to prevent patient harm and reduce the likelihood of future sentinel events.
 Thus, identifying the root cause of a medical error can better direct the need for additional training and resources.

 Applying Root Cause Analysis

-• Patient suicide of any patient receiving care (including emergency department care), treatment, or services within the healthcare setting or 72 hours following their discharge
+• Patient suicide involving any patient who received care from a healthcare system, including the emergency department, within 72 hours following their discharge

 • An infant discharged to the wrong family